alperenekin/linux-developer-vm-with-ansible/roles/readme/files/README.md

 # README

 Hi!
-Welcome to the "My Developer VM".
+Welcome to the "GEG Developer VM".

 ## Overview